SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

-I have quit this project but i have got 16 volume bars for each potentiometer (16 graph-bars)..one volume/wah pedal..one encoder...but i have quited because i have found some other MIDI projects so much better than this one...
+I have quit of this project but i have achieved 16 volume bars for each potentiometer (16 graph-bars on screen )..one volume/wah pedal.. one encoder... but i have quited because i have found some other MIDI projects so much better than this one...

   THIS PROJECT WAS MY FIRST DEVICE...HAS BEEN OUTDATED BY ANOTHER USB-MIDI PROJECTS.
+But you can ask me about it..